Exponential Resolution Lower Bounds for Weak Pigeonhole Principle and Perfect Matching Formulas over Sparse Graphs: Acknowledgements

 \section{Acknowledgements}

 First and foremost, we are most grateful to Alexander Razborov for many discussions about \pseudowidth, graph closure, and other mysteries of the universe.
 We also thank Paul Beame and Johan Håstad for useful discussions, and Jonah Brown-Cohen for helpful references on expander graphs.
-Finally, we gratefully acknowledge the feedback from participants of the Dagstuhl workshop 19121 \emph{Computational Complexity of Discrete Problems} in March 2019.
+We gratefully acknowledge the feedback from participants of the Dagstuhl workshop 19121 \emph{Computational Complexity of Discrete Problems} in March 2019 and would like to thank the referees for their thorough reviews.

-The authors were funded by the Knut and Alice Wallenberg grant \mbox{KAW 2016.0066}.
-In addition, \theauthorjn was supported by the Swedish Research Council grants \mbox{621-2012-5645} and \mbox{2016-00782}, and \theauthords by the Knut and Alice Wallenberg grant \mbox{KAW 2016.0433}.
-Part of this work was carried out while visiting the Simons Institute for the Theory of Computing in association with the DIMACS/Simons Collaboration on Lower Bounds in Computational Complexity, which is conducted with support from the National Science Foundation.